smart-on-fhir/smart-on-fhir.github.io/profiles/genomics.md

 ## FHIR Data Development

-We created Patient and Sequence resources in FHIR STU3 Format, using both real and synthetic information, and developed an open source VCF to FHIR [converter tool](https://github.com/xliu3/deprecated-fhir-converter) to convert and upload the genomic data to [the server.](http://genomics-advisor.smartplatforms.org:7080/)
+We created Patient and Sequence resources in FHIR STU3 Format, using both real and synthetic information, and developed an open source VCF to FHIR [converter tool](https://github.com/xliu3/deprecated-fhir-converter) to convert and upload the genomic data to the open FHIR endpoint.

 All data in the Sequence resources comes directly from the source VCF files.
 In order to create sample patients that are meaningful to the App developer community, we randomly generated information to create the associated Patient resources.

 Real Data Elements:
  * All data in the Sequence resource
+ 	 * Genome Build
+   * Chromosome number
+   * Variant Info
+   * Reference Allele
+   * Observed Allele (ALT Allele)
+   * Start and End Position (Position of the variant)
+   * Quality value of variant

  * Gender of the patient/subject

 Synthetic Data Elements: